Netherlands Course on Global Health and Tropical Medicine (NTC)Apply online now

 The arrangement of financial support to cover all study costs is the responsibility of the applicant.
 Please note that KIT does not offer financial support.

-Unfortunately there are no NFP scholarships available for the Netherlands Course in Tropical Medicine and Hygiene (the NTC is the core course of the MIH/Master in International Health).
+Unfortunately there are no NFP scholarships available for the Netherlands Course on Global Health and Tropical Medicine (the NTC is the core course of the MIH/Master in International Health).

 Visit www.kit.nl/fellowships for possibilities for financial support.